 The Default Protocol

 Daily sessions of 10 to 12 minutes, on grass or another forgiving surface.
-Then the dog catches the lure every 30 to 45 seconds.
+Specifically, the dog catches the lure every 30 to 45 seconds.
 Also, end the session while the dog still wants more.
-So two rest days per week are appropriate but optional for most dogs.
+As a general rule, two rest days per week are appropriate but optional for most dogs.

 What This Protocol Produces

-In short, the daily routine delivers four specific outcomes over time:
+In short, run it consistently and the daily routine delivers four specific outcomes over time:

 - Immediate physical fatigue after every session